 My personal philosophy with regards to treating cancer is a patient focused approach.
 I believe that each patient has a unique set of needs and concerns.
 I will create an individualized treatment plan to meet those needs.
 I will work in conjunction with your other physicians to coordinate and streamline your care.
 Collapse

-- Preliminary Medicine Resident, Albert Einstein Medical Center, Philadelphia, PA, 2003
+- Resident, Preliminary Medicine, Albert Einstein Medical Center, Philadelphia, PA, 2003

-- MD, Temple University School of Medicine, Philadelphia, PA, 2002
+- MD, Lewis Katz School of Medicine, Temple University, Philadelphia, PA, 2002

 - American Board of Radiology, Radiation Oncology, Gamma Knife Radiosurgery

 - American Society for Therapeutic Radiology and Oncology

 - Best Doctors in America®, 2013, 2014

 - Chief Resident Fox Chase Cancer Center 2005, 2006

 Scott Parker knew something was wrong when he started losing his voice.
 As a locomotive engineer, he frequently needed to communicate with his colleagues through radios and without his voice, he couldn’t work effectively.
 Scott’s primary care doctor diagnosed him with allergies but the problem persisted and finally Scott visited an ear, nose and throat doctor who spotted the cancer right away.

 Scott, who was 45 when he was diagnosed with laryngeal cancer in 2009, headed straight for Fox Chase Cancer Center because he knew of the center’s name and reputation.

 In 2009, John Reeves took a bad fall.
 "That's when it all started," he recalled.
 At the age of 78, John didn't recover as quickly as he expected.
 A former high school football star and self-titled #1 concrete man in Philadelphia, John is a strong guy.
 He sought medical attention, and during a routine x-ray, doctors saw something suspicious.